MinecraftU/mcu-curriculum/sequence_4/section_1.md

     }
 }
 ```
-To execute this code, go to `Run -> Run 'Main'`
+Use `System.out.println()` whenver you want to print something to the screen.
+To execute this code, go to `Run -> Run 'Main'`.
 At the bottom it should print out the result, in this case 5.  `Process finished with exit code 0` just means the program ran successfully.

 ## Defining a new class
 At the beginning of this section, you read that classes have both state and behavior.
 So far, we've only created a class with behavior (a method that sums two numbers).
 Let's create a class that also contains information.
 Go ahead and create a new class called `Rectangle` just as you created the class called `Main`.
 Then let's give it some properties: length, width, perimeter, area.